 - Clinical scenarios to evaluate EMR readiness for ICD-10

 - Meaningful Use Audit Defense

-- Led multiple electronic medical record (EMR) / Electronic Health Record (E.H.R) implementation projects for hospital systems.
+- Led multiple electronic medical records (EMR) / Electronic Health Record (E.H.R) implementation projects for hospital systems.

 - Deep understanding of Meaningful Use of EMRs

-Our experience includes full life cycle implementations of:
+Our experience includes full life cycle implementations of electronic medical records including: